Roof Shingles: 7 Critical Mistakes Roofing Contractors Make (And How to Avoid Them)

 5. Poor Flashing Installation

-- Using old, rusty, or damaged flashing instead of replacing it.
+- Reusing old, rusty, or broken flashing instead of swapping it out.

 6. Inadequate Underlayment

-Solution: Use high-quality synthetic or felt underlayment that meets industry standards.
-The Roofing Contractors Association of British Columbia includes synthetic underlayment as an accepted material in its RoofStar Guarantee Program due to its durability and water resistance (RCABC).
-Installing ice and water shields in areas prone to heavy rainfall or snowfall further enhances protection.
+Solution: Use good-quality synthetic or felt underlayment that meets the right standards.
+In fact, the Roofing Contractors Association of British Columbia (RCABC) accepts synthetic underlayment in its RoofStar Guarantee Program because it’s tough and helps keep water out.
+If you live in a place that gets a lot of rain or snow, adding ice and water shields in those areas can give your roof even more protection.

 7. Failing to Follow Manufacturer’s Guidelines